 - Follow the same pattern with the cucumber: cut off the ends, cut the cucumber into thirds, cut each piece in half, then cut each half into ¼-inch slices.
 Dice the slices into ¼-inch pieces.

-- Add all the veggies to a large bowl along with the chopped parsley.
+- Cut the cherry tomatoes in half and add all the veggies to a large bowl along with the chopped parsley.
 Toss to mix.
 Pour in about ½ cup of Pomegranate Vinaigrette and toss to coat.
 Taste and add more salt and pepper, or more vinaigrette, if desired.

 - Refrigerate the salad in a covered container for up to 3 days.
 Serve topped with a handful of Ja'ala.